PNS Zulfiqar (K265): Operation Trident

 The Pakistan Navy, on high alert as a result of the first missile attack (Ops: Trident), raised a number of false alarms in the ensuing days about the presence of Indian Navy vessels off Karachi.
 One such false alarm was raised by a PIA Fokker Friendship reconnaissance aircraft carrying naval observers, in the early hours of 6 December 1971 which reported a Pakistan Navy frigate as a missile boat of the Indian Navy, in the area west of Cape Monze on the Pakistani coast.

 The Pakistan Air Force, giving air support to the Pakistan Navy at Karachi, had received the report.
 Clearance was given to attack by Cdre.
 A. W. Bhombal from the Pakistan Navy.

 At 0645 hrs, the F-86 jets were scrambled which strafed the vessel before it was identified as the Pakistan Navy's own frigate Zulfiqar.
 During the aerial attack Zulfiqar was hit by more than 900 rounds of .50 caliber ammunition, killing and injuring several officers and men.
 The air attack on Zulfiqar was halted after frantic efforts by her crew to identify their ship as a Pakistan Navy vessel finally succeeded.

 The incident was monitored on radio by the Indian Navy and reportedly concluded that PAF pilots could not clearly distinguish a frigate from a missile boat and that the Pakistan Navy had been wary of India's missile boats.

 This incident vindicated the decision to proceed with second missile attacks (Ops: Python), which was being debated after a PAF attack on Okha on the night of 5/6 December 1971.
-It also prompted the Pakistan Navy to move the Pakistan combat fleet closer to the Pakistan's shore.
+It also prompted the Pakistan Navy to move the Pakistan combat fleet closer to Pakistan's shore.

 The shelling of Zulfiqar was a matter of interservice conflict between the Navy and the Air Force, in which the Air Force alleged the Navy was disregarding the "sense of camaraderie".
 Responding to this incident, the PAF contested the claims made by the Indian Navy by holding Cdre.
 Bhombal responsible for giving the clearance when the Air Force's Board of Inquiry reportedly quoted: "[the] Navy unfortunately seems to have forgotten the sense of camaraderie and air support which was provided from the scarce resources with readiness."